hgrif/cookiecutter-ds-python/{{ cookiecutter.repo_name }}/README.md

 directory.

   - Add any necessary dependencies to the `environment.yml`
+  - `make notebooks` will execute all notebooks in the notebooks directory
-  - Add the appropriate commands under the
+  - if you need to run additional scripts, add the appropriate commands to the Makefile
-`analysis` command in the Makefile.
-If the primary analyses are done in the notebooks, you can use `jupyter nbconvert --to notebook --execute mynotebook.ipynb` to execute them from the
-Makefile

 Write prose in the paper directory.
 Use `make paper` to compile the draft to pdf, html and latex.